cupOJoseph/storj-web-gateway/README.md

-# Usage of shell script under ./shell
+# Usage of installer scripts

+Scripts for installing can be found under ./shell.
+Install Storj first, and then the IPFS gateway

 Assume golang (>=1.11) has been setup.